vijoh01/UserScore/README.md

 ## Working with the application

-After cloning this repo, install all dependencies using `yarn` or `npm`.
-When that is complete, run the server by executing `yarn demo` or `npm run demo`.
+After cloning this repo, install all dependencies using `yarn` or `npm` (preferably yarn).
+When that is complete, run the server by executing `yarn start` or `npm run demo`.
 You will now be able to access the initial application through your browser at `http://localhost:3000`.

-In the folder `lib` you will find a file called `index.jsx` that is the main file for your application.
+In the folder `src` you will find a file called `app.jsx` that is the main module for your application.
 You can import other files from there.
 You will also find the file `style.less` which is the base for styling.
 There are no requirements on a nice look and feel for this exercise but if you do feel that you want to add some css or less, you can do that in this file.
 Whenever you make changes to any of these files or imports form them, the application should update by itself.